 My website has free help with cat problems such as peeing in the house, aggression to owners, aggression to other cats, introducing a new cat, and choosing a cat.
 I want to help humans help cats.
 Just go to the cats section for this.

 I answer cat care questions in Your Cat magazine.
 I can be found on David the Dogman’s programme on Talk Radio Europe – most Saturdays at 10.00am CET.
 I review serious books about animal behaviour and ecology for The Salisbury Review.
-I also work as a cat behaviour counsellor in the Oxfordshire area and have some time for this until September, when I go back to Lincoln University.
+I have been working as a cat behaviour counsellor in the Oxfordshire area and have some time for this until September, when I go back to Lincoln University.

 Click on Dogs for some basic information on how to find a trainer etc. Click on Other Animals Section for some helpful information about rabbits, hamsters, guinea pigs and frogs and toads.

 There is a section on my books, including The First Ever English Olimpicks and a separate section on standing stones which you will find on the right hand top of this page.

 My cat George, blogs about humans at http://george-online.blogspot.com His blog is currently on this website.